As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 After you’re done editing your link, you can:

-- Click on Visit Link to see your link and make sure that you have set up its URL correctly (your link will open up in a new window),
+- Click on Visit Link to check that you have set up everything correctly (your link will open up in a new window),

-- Click Delete to delete the link …
+- Click Delete to remove the link from your table of links if it’s no longer required …

 (Edit Link: Update Link button)